 November 4, 2019 by Sarah De Ita, CPSM, Director of Marketing

-Congratulations the following DBR employees who have recently passed their LEED exams and received new credentials.
+Congratulations to the following DBR employees who have recently passed their LEED exams and received new credentials.
 Sustainability is one of DBR’s core values.
 We celebrate the accomplishments of these individuals who took the initiative to learn more about the best practices promoted by the LEED Green Building Rating System!

 - Jon Young, LEED AP BD+C